 EQUITY IN MENTAL HEALTH SERIES

-A four-week black, indigenous, and people of color (BIPOC)-centered series intended for students to gain a deeper understanding of how race, class, and health affect their lives, communities, and educational experiences.
+A weekly workshop series for BIPOC students (black, indigenous, and people of color) which provides a deeper understanding of how race, class, and health affect our lives, communities, and educational experiences.

 For more information, please email email@example.com.